Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Dynamics for catastrophe losses

-The parameters of the previously described processes are all time-homogeneous.
-More generally, we can extend to the {\it time-inhomogeneous} case by allowing the parameters to vary over time (except the rate of decay $\delta$).
-More precisely, the mean-reverting level $a(t)$ and the rate of externally-excited jump arrival $\rho(t)$ are deterministic functions of time $t$, and are bounded on all intervals $[0, t)$ (no explosions).
-The distribution function of the externally-excited jump sizes at any time $t$ is $H(x; t)$ for $x > 0$ with $\mu_H(t) = \int_0^\infty x \, \dd H(x; t)$.
-The distribution function of the self-excited jump sizes at any time $t$ is $G(y; t)$ for $y > 0$ with $\mu_G(t) = \int_0^\infty y \, \dd G(y; t)$.
-We assume that $a(t)$, $\rho(t)$, $G(y; t)$ and $H(y; t)$ are all Riemann integrable functions of $t$ and are all positive.
-The reason for this generalization will become apparent later in \cref{Sec_Pricing} where we carry out change of measure.
+The parameters of this process are all time-homogeneous.
+More generally, we can extend to the {\it time-inhomogeneous} situation by allowing the parameters to vary over time (except the decaying rate $\delta$).
+Specifically, we impose the following assumptions: \begin{enumerate} \item[(A1)] The mean-reverting level $a(t)$ and the rate of externally excited jump arrival $\rho(t)$ are deterministic functions of time $t$; they are bounded on all intervals $[0, t)$ (no explosions); and $\lambda_0 \geq a(t)$. \item[(A2)] The distribution function of the externally excited jump sizes at any time $t$ is $H(x; t)$ for $x > 0$ with $\mu_H(t) = \int_0^\infty x \, \dd H(x; t)$. \item[(A3)] The distribution function of the self-excited jump sizes at any time $t$ is $G(y; t)$ for $y > 0$ with $\mu_G(t) = \int_0^\infty y \, \dd G(y; t)$. \item[(A4)] $a(t)$, $\rho(t)$, $G(y; t)$ and $H(x; t)$ are Riemann-integrable functions of $t$; they are all positive. \end{enumerate} After replacing the time-homogeneous constants in \cref{dcp-sde-definition} with time-varying functions, and solving the SDE, we arrive at the $\lambda_t$ for this new time-inhomogeneous DCP

+We allow the model parameters to be time-inhomogeneous or time-varying to reflect evolving exposure and claim dynamics in the insurance and reinsurance portfolios.
+Specifically, in reality, claim intensity and contagion effects may vary over time due to changes in insured exposure, portfolio composition, seasonal effects, and external risk conditions.
+Introducing time-inhomogeneity at this stage provides a flexible actuarial framework for modeling claim arrivals, while its role under an equivalent change of measures will become apparent later in \cref{Sec_Pricing}.

 For this time-inhomogeneous CDCP, we can obtain the moments of $\lambda_t$, $N_t$ and $C_t$ as below, where the relevant parameters are time-dependent.
 They extend the results in \cref{1D_E_C_CE_thm}.